 The cell phone service also has a refer-a-friend program, which allows you to save on your airtime minutes.

 With TracFone, customers are able to use the major carrier networks of Verizon, AT&T, Sprint, and T-Mobile networks.
 This means that customers will be receiving not only the prepaid service of TracFone, but also the quality networks brought to you by the four major providers.
+You should review TracFone Wireless' coverage map to ensure that Tracfone covers your area.

 Related: Net10 uses the major networks for service just like TracFone, but offers radically different plans.
 Compare them now.